Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Now let’s go back to the Messiah and John at the Jordan river.
 The Messiah has requested that John baptize him to fulfill all righteousness.
 Like Aaron, the Messiah needed to be washed and anointed so that he could begin his ministry as High Priest.

 Let’s see what happened.
-Yeshua and John went into the water and the Messiah was immersed.
-When he came up out of the water, the heavens were opened up and the holy spirit in the bodily form of a dove came and rested on the Messiah.
+Yeshua and John met at the River Jordan and the Messiah was baptized.
+When he came out of the water, the heavens were opened up and the holy spirit in the bodily form of a dove came and rested on the Messiah.
 The holy spirit is spirit and therefore invisible.
 The spirit’s descending as a dove was for the benefit of John and the others present.

 The dove was a symbol of purity, peace, gentleness, love and truth, all characteristics of the one true God.
 That John understood that it was the holy spirit descending on the Messiah is made clear by Peter in Acts 10:38 when he is preaching to Cornelius and his family and says, “You know of Jesus of Nazareth, how God anointed him with the holy spirit and with power...”
 The Messiah became the "Son of God," but as a fully human being he would need the power of YEHOVAH God given to him in the spirit to accomplish the will of YEHOVAH God here upon the earth.